nareshbhatia/movie-magic-chatgpt-4o/README.md

 ### commit-5

 Updated the code as suggested by ChatGPT.
-While it suggested changing 4 files, the real difference was only 1 file, MovieList.tsx, where it updated the code to use URLs for the thumbnail images.
+While it suggested changing 4 files, the real difference was only in 1 file, `MovieList.tsx`, where it updated the code to use URLs for the thumbnail images.
 Here's the resulting output.

 ![commit-5](assets/commit-5.png)

 This is definitely better than round 1 (staring with a text prompt) and a reasonably good starting point.

-Here's a subset of requirement that it met very nicely:
+Here are some key requirements that it met very nicely:

 1. Header and Navigation height: 56px
 2. Filter & Sort height: 56px
 3. Movie List Header height: 40px (off by 1 pixel, because it used `h-10` instead of using paddings to get to 39px)
-4. Movie List Entry height: 112px, which is the exact requirement, however it missed the 8px padding.
+4. Movie List Entry height: 112px, which is the exact requirement.
+However it missed the 8px padding requirement.
 Instead it fixed the height to 112px by using `h-28`.

-Here's a list of major deviations from requirements:
+Here's a list of major deviations from the requirements:

 1. The Mode Toggle button is implemented using the Radix UI `<Switch>` component, but not correctly.
 Here's the generated code which is not correct: